0LNetworkCommunity/libra-legacy-v6/ol/documentation/accounts/create_account_on_chain.md

 When Bob sends me money for the first time, my account is created.

-Note: For the onboarding transaction the address will not suffice.
+For the onboarding transaction the address will not suffice.
 Bob needs to send a transfer to Alice's `authentication key` which can be thought of as a long address.

+Note: Bob (who is helping alice) needs to have at least 2 gas coin in his account.
+Since he will need at least 1 coin to send to Alice.
+But the system will not allow your account to get to be below 1 gas (as a safety feature).
+See more below.

 ## TL;DR